Sheng-Cheng/Sheng-Cheng.github.io/_pages/about.md

 Recent news
 ------
-* 2023/02: I will give an invited talk at the [Robotics Seminar](https://robotics.illinois.edu/robotics-seminar-series/) in UIUC.
+* 2023/03: I will give an invited talk at the [Robotics Seminar](https://robotics.illinois.edu/robotics-seminar-series/) in UIUC.
 * 2023/03: Our new paper on DiffTune+ has been accepted by the 5th L4DC Conference!
 The preprint is available on [arXiv](https://arxiv.org/abs/2212.03194).
 See you in Philly!
 * 2023/02: I gave an invited talk at [Dr. Bo Li's group](https://aisecure.github.io/) in UIUC.
 * 2023/02: I gave an invited talk at the [Robotics and Controls Seminar](https://rcs.charlotte.edu/seminar) in UNC Charlotte.
+* 2023/01: Our [GN&C Workshop](https://virtualscitech.aiaa.org/Category/f804d236-1b50-4d7a-b21f-780d9f805aeb) focusing on machine-learning for safety-critical systems in Advanced Air Mobility has been held succesfully at 2023 AIAA SciTech!
+Many thanks to our colleagues at NASA and GaTech!
 * 2023/01: Our L1Quad video has been featured by IEEE Spectrum’s [Video Friday](https://spectrum.ieee.org/video-friday-robots-at-night#:~:text=Quadrotors%20are%20deployed,case%20by%20case.).
 Thanks, IEEE Spectrum!
 * 2022/12: I gave a spotlight talk on DiffTune at the RoboAdapt Workshop at CoRL 2022.
 The schedule can be found [here](https://sites.google.com/view/roboadapt/schedule?authuser=0).
 * 2022/11: Our new paper on fast UAV trajectory planning via simultaneous spatial and temporal assignments has been submitted!
 The preprint is available on [arxiv](https://arxiv.org/abs/2211.15902).